bazel-contrib/vscode-bazel/README.md

 Studio Code.
 If you have Bazel installed in a location that is not on your system path or if you wish to use a different version in the IDE, you should set the **Bazel: Executable** setting to the location of the Bazel executable.

+Similarly, the **Bazel: Buildifier Executable** setting can be configured if you install Buildifier in a location that is not on your system path.

+When Buildifier is installed, the **Format Document** command in Visual Studio code will reformat `BUILD`, `WORKSPACE`, `.bzl`, and `.sky` files using the tool and will display lint warnings from those files as you type.
+By default, this extension does not automatically _fix_ lint warnings during formatting, but you can opt into this by enabling the **Bazel: Buildifier Fix on Format** setting.

 ## Using the Starlark Debugger